Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging: Discussion

 \section{Discussion}

-Our theoretical framework provides the first general formulation of the effect.
-The interplay between self-phase modulation of the strong field, that leads to a filling of the spectral notch at $\omega_c$, and cross-phase modulation of the weak-field can lead to constructive interference between both fields.
-The peak intensities of this Kerr-induced spectral interference can significantly exceed the factor of four of typical constructive interference between two equal-amplitde waves.
-Those levels of amplification occur, however, beyong the weakly nonlinear regime and can only be made visible using simulations based coupled mode theory or the broadband nonlinear Schrödinger equation.
-The model does not impose limits on the range of observation with respect to pulse width, peak power, fiber length, or fiber dispersion.
-Such generality indicates that the effect is not bound to a specific operating regime but is instead a fundamental outcome of the nonlinear–linear interference mechanism.
+Our theoretical framework provides the first general understanding of the effect.
+The interplay between self-phase modulation of the strong field, which leads to parametric amplification at $\omega_c$, and cross-phase modulation of the weak field may cause constructive interference between the two fields.
+The peak intensities of this Kerr-induced in-line interference can significantly exceed the factor of two of typical constructive interference between two equally split waves.
+The Kerr-induced spectral amplification manifests as oscillations as a function of power, as observed in simulations based on coupled-mode theory and the broadband nonlinear Schrödinger equation.
+The model does not impose limits on the range of observation with respect to pulse width, peak power, fiber length, or fiber dispersion (see Supplementary sec.
+B3).
+Such generality indicates that the effect is not bound to critical operating conditions but is instead a fundamental consequence of abrupt phase modification and of the nonlinear–linear interference mechanism.

-However, the signal prominence is strongly dependent on the nonlinear system configuration.
-Simulations help to identify operational domains and clarify where the effect becomes most distinct from the spectral background.
-In our study, the peaking effect remained visible even up to the domain limits of pulse chirp and peak power.
-Nonetheless, nonlinear spectral modulations become dominant at peak powers $>500$\,W (chirp-free), adding a nonlinear background and causing deterioration of the signal prominence.
-The response may further decline for picosecond pulses due to Stimulated Raman scattering (SRS) becomes significant for pulse widths $> 1$ ps.
-Other works report on SRS inducing a redshift of the pulse spectrum, transferring energy from the pump to longer-wavelength Stokes components, deteriorating the spectral peaking effect \cite{ramanPeak_discussion}.
+However, the signal prominence is indeed dependent on the configuration of the nonlinear system.
+Simulations help to identify operational domains and clarify where the effect becomes most distinct from the SPM-broadened spectral background.
+In our study, the peaking effect remained visible even up to the tested domain limits of pulse chirp and peak power.
+Notably, particularly in the highly nonlinear regime, SPM not only induces parametric amplification at the notch but also redistributes energy from the vicinity of the peak signal over a wide bandwidth, thereby exposing the phase-modified spectral peak.
+Thus, exceptional peak prominence could be observed of factors of 10 or more above the spectral background.
+On the downside, nonlinear spectral modulations become dominant at peak powers $>500$\,W (chirp-free), introducing a nonlinear background and degrading the signal fidelity.